Manuals and Other Essential Information

 More tips and help with writing style is available from J. Murrey Atkins Library.

 Use of Previously Published Material (including your own)

-- Students using reprints of previously published, copyrighted material must obtain permission from the publisher to use that material in the thesis or dissertation.
+- Students using reprints of previously published, copyrighted material may need to obtain permission from the publisher to use that material in the thesis or dissertation.
 You are responsible for securing permission even if you are using your own previously published material.

 - The necessary permission letter may be included in the thesis or dissertation appendices.
-Less ideally, it can be sent directly to ProQuest via email or by mail to Author and School Relations, 789 E. Eisenhower Parkway, Ann Arbor, MI 48106-1346.
+Less ideally, it can be sent directly to ProQuest via email.

 - A sample reprint permission letter can be found on the Graduate School's website - Refer to Guide #4.

 - MIT Libraries provides a list of publisher policies regarding students' reuse of their previously published articles in their theses and dissertations, as well as policies on accepting journal submissions that first appeared in an author's previously released thesis or dissertation.

 For additional formatting information, please see our ETD Preparation page and our FAQs.

 LaTeX (or LyX): Thesis and Dissertation Templates created by Dr. Andrew Willis.
 To download or copy the template visit overleaf.com.
 You can also check the calendar at the Center for Graduate Life and Learning to find LaTex workshops each semester.

 Microsoft Word users may download and use these templates for the required front matter pages: